emrgnt-cmplxty/automata/automata/docs/core/embedding/symbol_embedding_handler.rst

 ``SymbolEmbeddingHandler`` is an abstract class that serves as the base for handling embeddings of various types of symbols.
-It forms the foundation for handling symbol embeddings in the automata.core.embedding module.
+It forms the foundation for handling symbol embeddings in the automata.core.memory_store module.

 Overview